-Despite its size and paradisiacal qualities it gets no way near the amount of visitors of other islands in Southeast Asia, though word is getting out.
+Despite its size and paradisiacal qualities, it gets no way near the number of visitors of other islands in Southeast Asia, though the word is getting out.
 At the moment Phu Quoc feels like one of those places that you should see before it changes.

 There are some grand development plans on the horizon, with remote beaches being developed for luxury resorts, and the main town will be transformed into a city nearly 10 times its size.

 This travel guide features notes of my visit to the island, as well as links to other useful resources.